bielsnohr/configs/README.md

 ## TODO

+- [ ] Consider if something like `chezmoi` is better than `dotbot`.
+It seems to be the most popular dotfile manager at the moment.
 - [ ] A default Python environment with some base packages installed
   - pipx
   - probably want to move to something like `uv` or `pyenv` for this